Yandex Cloud

 • --performance-diagnostics: Statistics collection settings:

-• enabled: If true, enables collecting statistics.
+• enabled: The value of true enables statistics collection.
 The default value is false.

-• sessions-sampling-interval: Session sampling interval, seconds.
-The values range from 1 to 86400.
+• sessions-sampling-interval: Session sampling interval in seconds.
+Allowed values range from 1 to 86400.

-• statements-sampling-interval: Statement sampling interval, seconds.
-The values range from 60 to 86400.
+• statements-sampling-interval: Statement sampling interval in seconds.
+Allowed values range from 60 to 86400.

 1. Open the current Terraform configuration file describing your infrastructure.